 - Funeral expenses

-- The financial loss incurred by the death of the primary income earner
+- The non-financial and financial loss incurred by the death of the primary income earner

 More about wrongful death claims here

-What are the Time Limits for a CTP Claim?
+What are the Time Limits for CTP Claims?

 Queensland’s compulsory third-party legislation provides strict time limits for lodging a notice of claim after a car accident.
 Generally, you must submit your case: